faa5115/faa5115/README.md

-## Folders
+## Folder Structure
 **reconstruction/**
-My implementations signal recovery from phased-array data.
+Signal recovery from multichannel (phased-array) data.
+Core techniques include:

-Includes the following principles:
 % matched filtering, stochastic matched filters, spatial harmonics, and low-rank recovery.
 * *matched filtering*
-*           (SENSE in MRI terminology)
+  Equivalent to SENSE in MRI; functionally identical to traditional SAR matched filtering.
 * *stochastic matched filtering *
-*            (Adaptive Coil Combine):  The same method as the matched filter reconstruction of SAR signal.
+  Adaptive methods for reconstructing signals with unknown or spatially varying profiles.
 * *Spatial Beamforming*
-*           I include a beamforming method used in MRI called Region Optimized Virtual Coils (ROVir).
-I will later include a method I am working on publishing.
+  Implements a technique called ROVir (Region-Optimized Virtual Coils), which spatially filters unwanted signals.
+A new beamforming method under development will also be added.
-* *Convolution Kernels to Estimate Fourier Spatial Harmonics (Done to reduce the sampling requirements needed in MRI)* *
-*           In the MRI community, this includes methods such as SMASH, GRAPPA, SPIRiT, and our structured low rank matrix recovery method called UNCLE SAM.
+* *Convolution Kernels to Estimate Fourier Spatial Harmonics (Done to reduce the sampling requirements needed in MRI)* * Reduces sampling requirements using methods analogous to SAR spatial harmonics.
+Includes SMASH, GRAPPA, SPIRiT, and a structured low-rank matrix recovery method we call UNCLE SAM.
 * *The generation of phased array channel sensitivity maps by taking the eigenvalue decomposition of the convolution kernels* *
-*           In MRI this is called * *E-SPIRiT* *  I will later share how I generalized this approach to perform the separation of fat-only and water-only sensitivity maps.
+  In MRI, this is known as ESPIRiT.
+We generalize this to extract fat-only vs. water-only sensitivity maps.

-* *The NUFFT and Gridding of non-uniformly sampled Fourier Coefficients* *
+* *The NUFFT and Gridding of non-uniformly sampled Fourier Coefficients* * Tools for reconstructing signals from non-Cartesian (non-uniform) k-space sampling.

-Emphasizes structured signal separation and efficient inverse solvers for high-dimensional data.
+These tools emphasize spatial filtering, structured inverse solvers, and efficient modeling of high-dimensional sensor data.

 **flow_bSSFP_Bloch_Simulations/**
 Bloch simulations supporting my "Slice Encoding for the Reduction of Outflow Effects in bSSFP Imaging" paper.